Configuring Password Encryption

 -------------------------------- --------------------------------------------------

-All preceding attributes except Type and Protection-Type remain unchanged for a primary key.
-The following use cases explain how the value of these Type and Protection-Type field changes when one of these operations (“copy run start,” “no key config ascii,” “write erase” or possibly when the primary key is changed) are performed as highlighted below:
+All attributes except Type and Protection-Type remain unchanged for a primary key.
+The use cases in this section describe how Type and Protection-Type fields change when you perform operations such as 'copy run start,' 'no key config ascii,' 'write erase,' or changing the primary key.

 switch# key config ascii